 A one or two player game.
 The objective is to grab all the multiples of the chosen times table faster than the other player.

-Race across the screen to match the times tables question with the answer.
+Revise multiplication facts by racing across the screen to match the times tables question with the correct answer without getting hit by lightning.

 A race between 12 snails.
 Which snail is most likely to win?
 This is the students' version of the race simulation.